-APPENDIX C Currently In Development
+APPENDIX C Landscape Irrigation & Water Budget Standards

 DEFINITIONS

 The following definitions are only to clarify terminology within these Design Regulations, with the controlling provisions and definitions listed in the Governing Documents prevailing in the event of a conflict.

 Accepted Request.
 An APO’s (Adjacent Property Owner) acceptance of an Applicant’s request for BSE/BSR/BHI (Building Site Expansion/Building Site Relocation/Building Height Increase).